 For more information view the NovaSAR-1 OPAL user guide.

-Archive data will be made available once NovaSAR-1 is operating nominally, currently expected to be the end of March 2019.
+Archive data will be made available once NovaSAR-1 is operating nominally, currently expected to during Q3 2019.